 We will continue to provide annual updates on our palm oil tracing efforts through our Corporate Social Responsibility Report to give stakeholders visibility into our ongoing progress.

 We expect all of our palm oil sourcing partners to uphold our rigorous Responsible Palm Oil Sourcing Policy.

-We were concerned to learn about reports of ongoing violations of workers’ rights on Indofood Agri Resources’ plantations.
-While we do not directly source palm oil from Indofood Agri Resources, we have instructed our direct sourcing partners to remove Indofood’s oil from our supply chain until further notice.
+We were concerned to learn in early 2018 about reports of ongoing violations of workers’ rights on Indofood Agri Resources’ plantations.
+While we do not directly source palm oil from Indofood Agri Resources, we instructed our direct sourcing partners to remove Indofood’s oil from our supply chain until further notice.
 Should Indofood’s situation change, we will re-evaluate this position.

 In 2018, we also learned of repeated NDPE violations by Surya Panen Subur (SPS / SPS II) which led to immediate investigations with our supply chain partners.
 As a result, we have decided to instruct our suppliers to remove PT Surya Panen Subur (SPS / PT SPS II) from our overall supply chain, effective immediately until further notice.
 This suspension will remain in place until we see an acceptable, timebound corrective action plan with proven progress that leads to a resolution.